Are funeral plans safe?

 How do funeral plans work?

-Before understanding how funeral plans are regulated, you need to know how the plan works and what they do;
+Before understanding how funeral plans are regulated, you need to know how funeral plans work and what they do;

 - for an agreed sum of money you are purchasing your funeral services in advance at today' s prices